pelias/csv-importer/README.md

 This importer will process any CSV, attempting to create a Pelias document for each row.

-In order to be useful, each row needs to define a latitude, a longitude, and either an address, name or both.
+In order to be useful, each row needs to define a source, a latitude, a longitude, and either an address, name or both.

 This importer will accept any column name as uppercase or lowercase.
 Lowercase has priority if both are present.